KRFOSS/kali-docs/community/setting-up-a-kali-linux-mirror/index.md

 If you limit network traffic, please make sure the following has been allowed to access your services:

-- SSH (22/TCP) - <archive.kali.org> (aka `192.99.45.140`)
+- SSH (22/TCP) - <archive.kali.org> (aka `192.99.45.140` and `2607:5300:60:508c::`)
-- RSYNC (873/TCP) - <archive.kali.org> (aka `192.99.45.140`)
+- RSYNC (873/TCP) - <archive.kali.org> (aka `192.99.45.140` and `2607:5300:60:508c::`)
 - RSYNC (873/TCP) - <http.kali.org> (aka `192.99.200.113`)
 - RSYNC (873/TCP) - <http-staging.kali.org> (aka `158.69.125.93`)

 ### Set Up cron to Manually Mirror ISO Images

 The ISO images repository does not use push mirroring so you must schedule a daily rsync run.
-We provide a `bin/mirror-kali-images` script, which is ready to use that you can add in the crontab of your dedicated user.
+We provide a `bin/mirror-kali-images` script, which is ready to use, and that you can add in the crontab of your dedicated user.
 You just have to configure `etc/mirror-kali-images.conf`:

 ```console
 $ sudo su - archvsync